Complicité: Major productions

 The Master and Margarita, an adaptation of Mikhail Bulgakov’s novel, sold out its run at The Barbican, London in March/April 2012 and toured Europe in 2012.
 In 2010 A Disappearing Number (2010, 2008, 2007) which played at the Novello Theatre, Barbican Theatre and Theatre Royal, Plymouth, is a play about the mathematicians Ramanujan and G. H. Hardy, the study of pure mathematics, the concepts of infinity and string theory.
 It focuses on our "relentless compulsion to understand".
 The music was written by Nitin Sawhney and the dramaturge was Ben Power.
 The play won many awards, including the Laurence Olivier Award 2008 for Best New Play.
 It was produced at the Lincoln Center Festival in New York City in 2010 and toured to Mumbai and Hyderabad.
 In 2010 it was broadcast to over 300 cinema screens worldwide as part of NT Live.

 Shun-kin (2008), performed in Japanese, was adapted from Junichiro Tanizaki.
 It was first performed in Tokyo (February 2008) and then toured to London.
 It was revived in Tokyo in March 2009 and in London, Paris, Tokyo and Taipei in 2010.

+In 2022, they produced The Dark is Rising, a 12 episode radio dramatisation of Susan Cooper’s novel.
+It was directed and adapted by Simon McBurney with co-adaptor Robert Macfarlane.
+It was broadcast on the BBC World Service on December 22nd, 2022, and a 4 episode adaption was broadcast on BBC Radio 4.
+It featured original music by Johnny Flynn and Josh Sneesby, with sound design by Gareth Fry.